Recycling: Recycling industrial waste

 Although many government programs concentrate on recycling at home, 64% of waste in the United Kingdom is generated by industry.
 The focus of many recycling programs in industry is their cost-effectiveness.
 The ubiquitous nature of cardboard packaging makes cardboard a common waste product recycled by companies that deal heavily in packaged goods, such as retail stores, warehouses, and goods distributors.
 Other industries deal in niche and specialized products, depending on the waste materials they handle.

 Glass, lumber, wood pulp and paper manufacturers all deal directly in commonly recycled materials; however, independent tire dealers may collect and recycle rubber tires for a profit.

 The waste produced from burning coal in a Coal-fired power station is often called fuel ash or fly ash in the United States.
 It is a very useful material and used in concrete construction.
 It exhibits Pozzolanic activity.

 Levels of metals recycling are generally low.
 In 2010, the International Resource Panel, hosted by the United Nations Environment Programme (UNEP), published reports on metal stocks and their recycling rates.
 It reported that the increase in the use of metals during the 20th and into the 21st century has led to a substantial shift in metal stocks from below-ground to use in above-ground applications within society.
-For example, in the US, in-use copper grew from 73 to 238 kg per capita between 1932–1999.
+For example, in the US, in-use copper grew from 73 to 238 kg per capita between 1932 and 1999.